Reverse Mortgage vs. HELOC and Home Equity Loans: Easier Qualifications and More Flexibility

 - Closing Costs: $0.00

-Jack benefits from the flexibility to defer payments until the loan is due or to make optional payments on interest or principal.
-The annual interest rate cap provides stability compared to the monthly adjustments of a HELOC.
+Jack benefits from the flexibility to defer payments until the loan becomes due or to make optional payments on interest or principal.
+The annual interest rate cap offers stability compared to the frequent rate changes typically seen with HELOCs.

 Which Option Works Best for Jack?